Saw Chit Thu

-Colonel Saw Chit Thu (စောချစ်သူ) is a Karen soldier and businessperson, sometimes identified as a warlord, who has held a leading position in armed groups in Karen State, Myanmar, including the Democratic Karen Buddhist Army (DKBA), the Border Guard Forces (BGF) and the Karen National Army (KNA).
+Colonel Saw Chit Thu (စောချစ်သူ) is a Karen soldier and businessman, sometimes identified as a warlord, who has held a leading position in armed groups in Karen State, Myanmar, including the Democratic Karen Buddhist Army (DKBA), the Border Guard Forces (BGF) and the Karen National Army (KNA).
 He is considered a powerful figure in the border area, and has been sanctioned by the United Kingdom and the United States for links to projects which use trafficked and forced labour in online scam farms.

 Early life

 Saw Chit Thu was born on 15 December 1969 in Kyar Inn village, Hlaingbwe Township, Karen State.
 He was previously known as San Myint, and adopted the pseudonym Saw Chit Thu.